cwkowalski/ASI_AmpyDisplay/README.md

 9. Profile selector-- Retune any number of controller variables, between three or more profiles.
 For example, to enable/disable field weakening or adjust phase current from a reasonable thermal limit for max power, down to the stator saturation limit for better efficiency, or yet lower for street-legal power levels.
 The parameter dictionary to setup profiles is derived from the ASIParameterDictionary.xml
 10. Digital assist level selector -- If using torque sensor or PAS, allows you to control the digital assist level from the display.
 Power limits can be set for each of 9 levels, regardless of the system/throttle power set in each profile; the smallest of the two determines the torque/PAS limit while the profile limit determines the throttle limit.
 11. Antitheft lock -- Tap lock button to enable antitheft and display PIN input dialog to unlock.
 This requires an additional hardware connection to the 'Pedal-First-Sensor' and either a 3.3v to 5V level shifter or a transistor to supply PFS with 5V when enabled, unless you have the very latest 6.015+ firmware which enables setting pullup resistors for this and Cruise input via MODBUS serial I/O.
 12. ACID-compliant SQL logging of all stats.
-A rolling database is used for trip statistics that produce incremental counters, and incremental counters are either updated into a row of lifetime statistics for the current discharge cycle, then when a charge is detected a new is created.
-Thus depth of discharge, regen stats, distance, dates, and other information can be checked for every past discharge cycle while keeping the database very small even for tens of thousands of cycles.
+A rolling database of trip statistics used for averages is stored, of the length/duration specified by `self.iter_attribute_slicer_threshold` in main.py MainWindow class.
+Setting this parameter to a negative value will allow the database to grow indefinitely, logging numerous variables including battery voltage and current, motor current, motor temperature, speed, etc in 16ms intervals.
+Another 'lifetime statistics' database stores all incremental counters e.g. Wh, Ah, distance that are updated in a row for the current discharge cycle;  when a charge is detected a new row is created.
+Thus depth of discharge, regen stats, distance, dates, and loads of other information can be reviewed for every discharge cycle while keeping the database <20mb even for tens of thousands of cycles.
 IN DEVELOPMENT:
 13. Extended options and diagnostics pane is not fully implemented with extra controller tuning options, and diagnostics for all sensor voltages and input state flags.
 Currently, only Makerplane backlight and dark/light themes are implemented.
 14. JBD BMS support is beta and this addition is not yet married to the SQL database, but a feature to save/restore any number of EEPROM profiles will be added.